codepath/android_guides/Storing-Secret-Keys-in-Android.md

 String consumerSecret = BuildConfig.CONSUMER_SECRET;
 ```

 Now you have access to as many secret values as you need within your app, but will avoid checking in the actual values into your git repository.
-To read more about this approach, check out [this article](https://medium.com/@geocohn/keeping-your-android-projects-secrets-secret-393b8855765d)
+To read more about this approach, check out [this article](https://medium.com/@geocohn/keeping-your-android-projects-secrets-secret-393b8855765d) or [this other article](http://www.rainbowbreeze.it/environmental-variables-api-key-and-secret-buildconfig-and-android-studio/).

 ### Secrets in Resource Files